digicracy/wordpress/README.md

     juju deploy memcached
     juju add-relation memcached wordpress

-This setup will also synchronize the flushing of cache across all WordPress nodes, making it idea to avoid stale caches.
+This setup will also synchronize the flushing of cache across all WordPress nodes, making it ideal to avoid stale caches.

 ## I don't want to run three different machines for one WP install